scribeGriff/simplot/README.md

 - `ymarker()`
 - `save()`

+The library also contains two top level functions, `saveAll()` and `requestDataWS()`.
+The `saveAll()` command accepts an array of plots and generates a PNG image of the plots arranged in either a quad or linear format.
+The `requestDataWS()` receives an array of data from a websocket and plots it to a browser window.
+We'll look at an example of using `requestDataWS()` near the end of this README file.

-There is also a top level function `saveAll()` that saves all currently drawn plots to a PNG file.
-An example of saving a quad layout of plots is shown below:
+An example of saving a quad layout of plots using the `saveAll()` function is shown below:

 ![simplot: built with dartlang](http://www.scribegriff.com/dartlang/github/simplot/simplot-quad-ex.png)